YasmineBB/saucehub/README.md

 ### Responsiveness - Mobile
 The site is reponsive on screensizes down to 320px, the smallest mobile screensize.

-Using media queries, I have made the following uodates to ensure responsiveness across a range of screen sizes.
+Using media queries, I have made the following updates to ensure responsiveness across a range of screen sizes.

 * Adjusting the width size for the recipes on the Make Your Sauce page and the form on the Find Your Sauce page.
 * Adding a flex-direction property to layer the navigation bar for screen sizes 768px and down.